 What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do if I forget a dose?

 Instill the missed dose as soon as you remember it.
 However, if is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not instill a double dose to make up for a missed one.

 What side effects can this medication cause?

 Some side effects can be serious.
-The following symptom is uncommon, but if you experience it, call your doctor immediately:
+If you experience any of the following symptoms, stop using ketorolac eye drops and call your doctor immediately: